 Splatoon 2 gameplay video:

-The Nintendo Switch may not be the most powerful console on the block, and it’ll have even more of a gulf when Microsoft’s Project Scorpio arrives, but that doesn’t stop it from delivering beautiful looking games, which is again the case here.
-Bright, dynamic, fast-paced and crisper than a wafer thin mint, it’s got everything that it needs to impress visually, while also providing a step-up on t`he original games sharp vibrancy.
+The Nintendo Switch may not be the most powerful console on the block, and it’ll have even more of a gulf when Microsoft’s Xbox ONE X arrives, but that doesn’t stop it from delivering beautiful looking games, which is again the case here.
+Bright, dynamic, fast-paced and crisper than a wafer thin mint, it’s got everything that it needs to impress visually, while also providing a step-up on the original game’s sharp vibrancy.
 You can see some of the latest graphics stills, fan art and updates on the game on Twitter.

-We were a little cagey about the prospect of Splatoon 2, because it really didn’t sound like there was going to be all that much new being added to the game.
-Instead it felt a bit like a similar port up from the Wii U that we’re seeing with Mario Kart 8 Deluxe, however, if you take some time to look at the gameplay elements featured in the trailer above you can see that there’s a lot more to it than Nintendo are letting on.
-We’re not sure why they’re not shouting more about all the cool new moves, but we’re definitely expecting them to be a bit more vocal as we get closer to the July 2017 release date.
+We were a little cagey about the prospect of Splatoon 2, because it really didn’t sound like there was going to be all that much new being added to the game initially.
+Instead it felt a bit like a similar port up from the Wii U that we had with Mario Kart 8 Deluxe.
+However, if you take some time to look at the gameplay elements featured in the trailer above you can see that there’s a lot more to it than Nintendo were letting on.
+We’re not sure why it didn’t shouting more about all the cool new moves, but the end result is one of the finest gaming experiences you’re likely to play.